 The advent of artificial intelligence in veterinary radiology and radiation oncology is rapidly evolving.
 Please visit this page regularly for updates on the ACVR and ECVDI’s continued involvement in AI education and expertise.

-Publicly available presentations from the AI Form at the 2021 ACVR Conference
+Publicly available presentations from the AI Forum at the 2021 ACVR Conference